 The --nosignals option can be used to inhibit processing of SIGINT.
-The other signals are vital for the functioning of SWI-Prolog.
-If they conflict with other applications, signal handling of either component must be modified.
+The handling of SIGUSR2 is vital for dealing with blocking system call in threads.
+If the way SWI-Prolog uses this signal conflicts with other applications, signal handling of either component must be modified.
 The SWI-Prolog signals are defined in pl-thread.h of the source distribution.

-9.5 Linking embedded applications using swipl-ld
+11.5 Linking embedded applications using swipl-ld